maethu/pdf2img/README.md

 pdf2img is simple python lib which converts pdf pages to images using ghostscript.

-It also provides command line interface.
+It also provides a command line interface (:construction:).

 Development